scott-fryxell/scott-fryxell.github.io/content/articles/performance-headroom.md

 Firebase is generous; In the three years I've used the service realness hasn't cost me a dime.
 They give developers the space to create.
 I already have a compression worker built to do the gziping on the edge, and convert to `${created_at}.html.gz`.

-If realness starts creeping toward costing money, I have this in my pocket ready to go.
-I got too much to build to do it now, but it's headroom. something I can throw in their if the shit gets real.
+If realness starts creeping toward costing money, I have this in my pocket ready to go; it's headroom, something I can throw in their if the shit gets real.
 Performance is about knowing your headroom.